 How to read keys of the properties file into the application?

-In order to read values from keys, we have two ways:
+In order to read values from keys, we have two approaches:

 This is provided by Spring Boot.
 We will discuss about in detail in the subsequent sections.